 - With government: in collaboration with government.
 For example, Roman Galperin and Colleen Stuart are working with the U.S. Patent and Trademark Office to study knowledge acquisition processes among examiners, which may influence the patenting process.

 - On government: focused on particular government organizations or policies.
 For example, Tinglong Dai is studying the impact of organ donation policies on social welfare.

 - On basic processes and problems that emerge within government: emphasizing basic science principles likely to transfer to government because they are not specific to any particular type of organization.
 For example, Christopher Myers studies vicarious learning processes grounded in basic psychology that could inform government learning and training programs.

 In terms of topics, the BIG Initiative casts an intentionally wide net.
 We seek to apply the full diversity of business processes and policies examined in a business school to a government context.
 For example, our research considers the following topics as applied to government:

 - Organizational strategy and structure

-- Organizational culture
+- Organizational culture and change

 - Finance and budgeting